magneticio/vamp-cloud-cli/README.md

 In order to use Vamp Cloud cli you need to provide the following environment variables

-  - VAMP_CLOUD_HOST: the Vamp Cloud api host
-  - VAMP_CLOUD_BASE_PATH: the base path for the Vamp Cloud api host
+  - VAMP_CLOUD_API_URL: the url to the Vamp Cloud api
   - VAMP_CLOUD_API_KEY: the Vamp Cloud api key that you can obtaion from the UI